 “Fucking pathetic.
 I’ll have you court-martialled when the war is over!”

 He shoves me and I fall on my side, dropping my rifle.
 The sound of his boots gradually becomes distant, going further right.
 I open my eyes, coughing as I try to stop myself from crying out.
 In front of me is a bloody stain against the wall, and the body of the soldier, hunched forward and bleeding from his lower back.
-The other soldiers have bullet wounds in their backs and heads.
+The other prisoners have bullet wounds in their backs and heads.

 I killed him.
 I killed the prisoner.
 I couldn’t save any of them.
 They’re prisoners!